The Future of Commercial Corridors and Centers: Land Use Code Updates

 We find that the city has taken commerical zoning and then restricted it with adding a letter to it.
 Also the Harmony corridor is general commerical, but no, you can not go there if your business is just allowed in general commerical.

-Joe Dice 10 months ago
+Joe Dice About 1 year ago

 characters left